VARUN46/web3-sample-stack/README.md

 # Web3 Sample Stack
-In this app we will example Web3 tech stack - Ethereum Blockchain based Web3.js, Solidity Smart Contract, Vanilla JS
+This is a sample application to understand Web3.
+In this app we explore the Web3 tech stack - Ethereum Blockchain based Web3.js, Solidity Smart Contract, Vanilla JS

 ## Codebase Deployment
 The code can be deployed directly to Ethereum blockchain.